caracal-pipeline/caracal/README.md

 ## Usage and publication policy
 When using CARACal please be aware of and adhere to the [CARACal publication policy](https://docs.google.com/document/d/12LjHM_e1G4kWRfCLcz0GgM8rlXOny23vVdcriiA8ayU).

+## Software requirements
+Most dependencies are taken care of by using [pip](https://pypi.org/project/pip/) and [PiPy](https://pypi.org) to control Python dependencies and [Stimela](https://github.com/ratt-ru/Stimela/tree/master/stimela) as a platform-independent scripting framework.
+This leaves a small number of known dependencies (currently only one):
+- Singularity > 2.6.0-dist

 ## Installation using caratekit.sh

 To newly install CARACal usig caratekit, download [caratekit.sh](https://github.com/ska-sa/caracal/raw/master/caracal/utils/caratekit.sh) and make it executable: